ssrabanis/Visual_Analytics_Final_Project/README.md

 5. Open final.Rproj in R Studio
 6. Open final_app_Sammie.R and click” Run App” in the upper right corner of the control pannel

+## Addition Detail:
+1. The overview tab will give you a breaf description about all the 7 types of coins
+2. "Market Capital" tab will provide the year-on-year comparison for all the coins with a year as selection option.
+3.  "% Change" will provide the daily price change of each coin by year and month.
+4. ”Daily Trend” will provide the daily High and low value of the each coin.